wai-calvin/spring-petclinic/readme.md

-# Spring PetClinic Sample Apps
+# Spring PetClinic Sample Applications

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>